The Language of Generalization: Interim summary and overview of experiments

-These simulations show how the model predicted endorsement depends upon the background knowledge of the interpreter about the property \(P(p)\) as well as the referent-prevalence \(p\) presented to the endorser.
-We chose schematic values for each of these, and saw that the endorsement model recovers standard intuitions about the truth or falsity of classic examples from the generics literature.
-In what follows, we test this theory for a wide range of generalizations, including generalizations of different types (categories, events, and causes).
-We do this by both measuring and manipulating background knowledge and referent-prevalence and predicting human endorsements of generalizations.
+We have introduced the first quantitative theory of the language of generalization, and discussed the relationship of this account to extant theories of generics.
+Above, we presented simulations showing how the model predicts endorsements for classically puzzling generic statments.
+These predictions depended upon the background knowledge about the property \(P(p)\) as well as the referent prevalence \(p\) believed to be true for the category.
+For each of these we chose intuitive values for the parameters of the model (i.e., the prevalence priors and referent prevalence levels).
+In what follows, we test this theory empirically for a wide range of generalizations, including generalizations of different types (categories, events, and causes).
+We do this by both measuring and manipulating background knowledge and referent prevalence and predicting human endorsements of generalizations.

+In Case Study 1, we examine generalizations about categories expressed in generic language.
+We first measure endorsements for thirty generic statements about familiar categories, revealing an entire continuum of endorsements (Expt.
+1a).
+We then measure the corresponding prevalence priors and referent prevalence using a prevalence prior elicitation task (Expt.
+1b).
+We compare the quantitative fits of our model to the three alternative models described above.
+This Case Study is an empirical version of several of the worked examples in the section above.